Ethiopia at the 2010 Winter Olympics

 Ethiopia sent a delegation to compete at the 2010 Winter Olympics in Vancouver, British Columbia, Canada from 12–28 February 2010.
 Ethiopia was making its second appearance in a Winter Olympics, and like four years prior, the only athlete sent to compete was cross-country skier Robel Teklemariam.
 Teklemariam finished 93rd in the 15 kilometre freestyle event.

+Vancouver 2010 marked the first time the Ethiopian Olympic team competed in Canada as Ethiopia and other nations boycotted the 1976 Summer Olympics in Montreal due to the IOC's refusal to ban New Zealand.

 Background

 Ethiopia first competed in the Summer Olympics at the 1956 Games in Melbourne, Australia.
 With the exceptions of 1976, 1984, and 1988, the nation has competed in every Summer Olympics since then.
 Ethiopia made their debut at the Winter Olympic Games four years prior, at the 2006 Winter Olympics in Turin, Italy.
 Like the Turin Olympics, cross-country skier Robel Teklemariam was the only athlete Ethiopia sent to the Vancouver Olympics.
 Teklemariam had finished 84th in the Turin Olympics.
 He was born in Ethiopia, but took up skiing while living in Lake Placid, New York, United States; before returning to Ethiopia and being a part of establishing the Ethiopian Ski Association.
 Teklemariam was chosen as the flag bearer for both the opening ceremony and the closing ceremony.